 Many ecological resorts, from fancy to rustic, dot the highway.
 For a true Mayan adventure, stay in one of the rustic cabanas, which feature palapa roofs, private bathrooms, and candle-lit evenings.
 The town of Tulum is beginning to offer more services – restaurants, internet access, phone service, etc.

 The Sian Ka’an (where the sky is born) Biosphere, about half an hour south of Tulum, was established as a nature reserve in 1986.
-Featuring tropical forests, wetlands and the sea, it has an amazing biodiversity.
+Featuring tropical forests, wetlands, and the sea, it has amazing biodiversity.
 Over 300 species of butterflies and 345 species of birds, endangered mammals such as jaguars, pumas, and tapirs, and nesting sea turtles have all been observed.
-Bone fishing trips may be booked with local guides, and an excellent boat and snorkel trip is available taking you through the ancient Mayan canals used for transporting goods into the interior.
-Whether your main reason for visiting is the Mayan archaeology, the cenotes and underwater caves, bone fishing, or bird-watching, there’s plenty to do and see in the Tulum area!
-Tulum can be reached by bus from Cancún, Playa del Carmen or Mérida.
+Bonefishing trips may be booked with local guides, and an excellent boat and snorkel trip are available taking you through the ancient Mayan canals used for transporting goods into the interior.
+Whether your main reason for visiting is the Mayan archaeology, the cenotes and underwater caves, bonefishing, or bird-watching, there’s plenty to do and see in the Tulum area!
+Tulum can be reached by bus from Cancún, Playa del Carmen, or Mérida.
 For a bus schedule, try the websites on our Transportation page.
 Tulum is located 130 km. south of Cancun.

 While visiting Tulum, keep in mind that this paradise is slowly dying as a result of over-development.
 Click here to learn more.